UoB-COMSM0110/2024-group-15/README.md

 Although the final product might be slightly different from our original design, we still find it really useful to introduce these two diagrams to help us understand the relationships and interactions of the entire system.

-Furthermore, these design prototypes help us to focus on one function to implement, one class to code at a time, greatly simplify the progress of coding and debugging in later development.
+Furthermore, these design prototypes help us to focus on one function to implement, one class to code at a time, greatly simplifying the progress of coding and debugging in later development.

 <h2 id = "16">Implementation</h2>